-I initially thought we would stay at St. Andrews for two years, but I have now completed 10 years!
+I initially thought we would stay at St. Andrews for two years, but I have now completed more than a decade!
 I worked for two years as a Teacher in Year 5 and then moved on to work for seven years in Year 4.
 During this time, I helped to set up the House system in school and was the House Leader for Lahu.
 When a position came up for Primary Literacy Coordinator, I welcomed the chance to take on a role of management.
-I have just completed my first year teaching Year 6, and I am still thoroughly enjoying my role as Literacy Coordinator as well.
+I am now teaching Year 6 and I am still thoroughly enjoying my role as Literacy Coordinator as well.

 St. Andrews is a wonderful school for staff to work in and a fantastic school for students to learn in.
 One of the main things which has kept me at the school so long is the close-knit community between staff, students and parents.
 I have always felt at home here, and think we have a great support system.